FilippoCastellani/CaBoLo/NotePersonaliFilippo/Features/Similarity Indexes Between Beats.md

 Finally, by computing the mean of this vector, we obtained the mean value of all the maxima.
 This value is considered the Similarity index for QRS pulses.

+> [!Important] IMPORTANT
+> It would make much more sense to compute correlation amongo all couples of beats and not only among consecutive ones

-> [!Important] Personal opinion
+> [!TODO] Personal opinion
 > Before cross-correlation i would do signal normalization
+> WE DID RESCALING BETWEEN -1 and +1 in order to consider only morphology of signal, not it's scale.

 ## Similarity index of R amplitude (F41)
 Like similarity index of QRS, we computed the similarity index of R amplitude from the correlation between consecutive R amplitudes.
 As for the QRS, we extracted the maximum correlation value for each of the R amplitude pairs, and then we computed the mean, obtaining the R amplitude similarity index.

-> [!Important] Personal opinion
-> Before auto-correlation of the RR sequence i would do signal normalization as the real value in Mv is not important by itself

 ![image|300](https://upload.wikimedia.org/wikipedia/commons/thumb/2/21/Comparison_convolution_correlation.svg/400px-Comparison_convolution_correlation.svg.png)